 Whole Bean vs Ground Coffee

-Ground coffee will go stale at a much faster rate than whole beans, because of the much greater surface area.
+Because of its much greater surface area, ground coffee will go stale much faster than whole beans.
 Grinding your coffee at home just prior to brewing is a very important step for maximizing coffee freshness.
-If you aren’t able to grind coffee at home, buying smaller amounts of coffee more frequently is your best plan.
+If you can’t grind coffee at home, buying smaller amounts of coffee more frequently is your best plan.

 The Enemy of Coffee Freshness